Amina-V/Amina-V/README.md

 Senpai:  Coding an AI upskilling mentor with biosensing capabilities.

-Griot (Engineer): A creative personal project that will allow people to record their or their familial stories and save them to achieve lots of interesting cross-cultural stories from others.
+Griot: A creative personal project that will allow people to record their or their familial stories and save them to achieve lots of interesting cross-cultural stories from others.